Group actions on stacks and applications to equivariant string topology for stacks: Equivariant String Topology for free loop stacks

-The proof that the above isomorphism is multiplicative with respect to the loop multiplication is similar to the proof of \cite[Proposition 17.10]{BGNX}.
-Further, by naturality of the Gysin sequence (Proposition~\ref{P:GysinSequence}), the Gysin sequence of the $S^1$-stack $\textrm{L}\TT$ is identified with the Gysin sequence of the $S^1$-stack $\coprod_{g\in \sz} [\sz\backslash \textrm{L}(S^{2n+1}\times S^{2n+1})]$ (where the $[\bbZ\backslash\bbR]$-action is induced by the map $\Upsilon$).
-By definition of the Lie algebra structure, it follows that the isomorphism~\eqref{eq:LSmodZ2} is an isomorphism of Lie algebras (after the appropriate degree shifting by $\dim\XX-2$). \end{proof} \end{ex}
+The proof that the above isomorphism is multiplicative with respect to the loop product is similar to the proof of~\cite[Proposition 17.10]{BGNX}.
+Furthermore, by naturality of the Gysin sequence (Proposition~\ref{P:GysinSequence}), the Gysin sequence of the $S^1$-stack $\textrm{L}\TT$ is identified with the Gysin sequence of the $S^1$-stack

+where the $[\bbZ\backslash\bbR]$-action is induced by the map $\Upsilon$.
+By definition of the Lie algebra structure, it follows that the isomorphism~\eqref{eq:LSmodZ2} is an isomorphism of Lie algebras (after shifting the degree by $\dim\XX-2$). \end{proof} \end{ex}